Tsunami: Characteristics

 As the tsunami approaches the coast and the waters become shallow, wave shoaling compresses the wave and its speed decreases below 80 km/h.
 Its wavelength diminishes to less than 20 km and its amplitude grows enormously—in accord with Green's law.
 Since the wave still has the same very long period, the tsunami may take minutes to reach full height.
 Except for the very largest tsunamis, the approaching wave does not break, but rather appears like a fast-moving tidal bore.
 Open bays and coastlines adjacent to very deep water may shape the tsunami further into a step-like wave with a steep-breaking front.

 When the tsunami's wave peak reaches the shore, the resulting temporary rise in sea level is termed run up.
 Run up is measured in metres above a reference sea level.
 A large tsunami may feature multiple waves arriving over a period of hours, with significant time between the wave crests.
 The first wave to reach the shore may not have the highest run-up.

 About 80% of tsunamis occur in the Pacific Ocean, but they are possible wherever there are large bodies of water, including lakes.
 However, tsunami interactions with shorelines and the seafloor topography are extremely complex, which leaves some countries more vulnerable than others.
 For example, the Pacific coasts of the United States and Mexico lie adjacent to each other, but the United States has recorded ten tsunamis in the region since 1788, while Mexico has recorded twenty-five since 1732.
-Similarly, Japan has had more than a hundred tsunamis in recorded history, while the neighboring island of Taiwan has registered only two, in 1781 and 1867.
+Similarly, Japan has had more than a hundred tsunamis in recorded history, while the neighbouring island of Taiwan has registered only two, in 1781 and 1867.